Air Conditioners has a wide variety of parts for making the room’s atmosphere cool and comfortable.

 The liquid refrigerant absorbs the heat again for the refrigerator and converts itself into a low-pressure, high-temperature gas in the evaporator.
 The cycle then continues like that.

-So it is the evaporator that absorbs the heat from the refrigerator, and the compressor helps in conditioning the air so that condenser tubes can dissipate heat into the atmosphere.
+So it is the evaporator that absorbs the heat from the refrigerator, and the compressor helps in conditioning the air so that condenser tubes can dissipate the heat into the atmosphere.

 Now we have seen that a compressor plays a major role in the entire air conditioning system.
 That is why a compressor is called the heart of a refrigerator or an air conditioner.